li6185377/LKDBHelper-SQLite-ORM/README.md

 ## Adding to your project

-If you are using CocoaPods, then, just add this line to your PodFile<br>
+If you are using CocoaPods, then, just add this line to your Podfile <br>

 ```objective-c
 pod 'LKDBHelper'
 ```

-If you are using Encryption, Order can not be wrong<br>
+If you are using encryption, Order can not be wrong <br>

 ```objective-c
 pod 'FMDB/SQLCipher'